kumahq/kuma-website/app/_src/networking/meshexternalservice.md

 If you need to transparently pass traffic through the Mesh without modifying it use [MeshPassthrough](/docs/{{ page.version }}/policies/meshpassthrough).
 {% endwarning %}

-For clients that the hostname is not fully known in advance please take a look at [Wildcard DNS matching in MeshPassthrough](/docs/{{ page.version }}/policies/meshpassthrough/#wildcard-dns-matching).
+For accessing entire subdomains, take a look at [Wildcard DNS matching in MeshPassthrough](/docs/{{ page.version }}/policies/meshpassthrough/#wildcard-dns-matching).

 ## Examples